Project-X-Mods/coffeelinux/README.md

 (You do need to enroll your generated .cer in the MOK manually post-install similar to Ubuntu, it is placed in /boot/ by default )

-Java, Wine, Protontricks, DXVK, Vulkan, Steam, Discord, and MS Edge setup.
+Java, Wine, Protontricks, DXVK, Vulkan, Steam, Discord, and Firefox setup.

 Ext4 and BTRFS options for compatibility with some hardware.